XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 Repeat adding Docker support for the Web application project.
 More changes will be made to the YAML files.

 Run your application again.
 Which projects are effectively started?
 If some project is not running, start it by choosing `Debug` > `Start new instance` from the right-click context menu of the project.

 > If you encounter the error 'The DOCKER_REGISTRY variable is not set.
-Defaulting to a blank string.', make sure you started VIsual Studio as an administrator
+Defaulting to a blank string.', make sure you started Visual Studio as an administrator

 > Does the application still work?